Vivek-04022001/documentation/coredev/troubleshooting.md

  pkg_resources.VersionConflict: (zc.buildout 1.5.1 (/usr/local/lib/python2.6/site-packages/zc.buildout-1.5.1-py2.6.egg), Requirement.parse('zc.buildout==1.5.2'))
 ```

-Buildout has simply noticed that the version of buildout required by the file `bootstrap.py` you are trying to run does not match the version of buildout in your Python library.
+Buildout has simply noticed that the version of buildout required by the file `bootstrap.py` you are trying to run doesn't match the version of buildout in your Python library.
 In the error above, your system has buildout 1.5.1 installed and the `bootstrap.py` file wants to run with 1.5.2.

 To fix, you have a couple options.